DivyaJain-DataAnalyst/Periodic-Table-Explorer/README.md

 # Periodic Table Explorer

+## 🏆 NSoC'26 Selected Project

+This project has been selected for the **Nexus Spring of Code** program.

+We welcome contributions from NSoC participants.
+If you're an NSOC contributor, please check the [Contributing Guidelines](CONTRIBUTING.md) to get started.

 **Periodic Table Explorer** is an interactive React-based web application that visually represents the periodic table of elements.
 It is designed to make learning chemistry intuitive and engaging through a clean, interactive interface.

 ## Features